Pilot's Tip of the Week

 Featuring Bob Martens

-"Is there a standard go-around procedure that works in every aircraft?"
+"Is there a simple go-around procedure that works in most aircraft?
+I'd prefer something I can easily remember." - Mel S.

 Smoothly advancing the power to full is the first step.
 Jamming it forward may produce a very uncomfortable sound and very negative results.

-Especially with full flaps, but when power and pitch are established, flaps should be carefully placed in a take off setting, but not fully retracted.
-Slapping flaps all the way up on the go-around is a no-no that will probably result in ground contact.
-When safely established in a climb and flaps are set for take off, the gear can be retracted (if applicable).
+Especially with full flaps, but when power and pitch are established, flaps should be carefully placed in a takeoff setting, but not fully retracted.
+Slapping flaps all the way up on the go-around will probably result in ground contact.
+When safely established in a climb and flaps are set for takeoff, the gear can be retracted (if applicable).

 Clearing the runway to avoid whatever was there is a good idea - choosing the appropriate side to keep the conflicting object in sight as necessary.